GittyMac/OpenFK/README.md

 Be sure to check the OpenFK.exe.config file for options you can set with it.
 Put OpenFK.exe and its required files in the RadicaGame folder.

 ### Building OpenFK
 You can build OpenFK with anything that can build dotNET 4.5 projects, like Visual Studio.
+You also need to have Flash installed to be able to use the 'Shockwave Flash Object' COM component.